Miej/GoDeeper/README.md

     username: `icarus`
     password: `changetheworld`

 3. Reboot the instance. (this starts the init scripts properly).
-For SSH-only access, you can login as the default username `ubuntu`, no password.
-Then switch to user: `icarus` via ` $ su icarus `
+For SSH-only access, you will need to connect with your cert file from aws, as described here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-connect-to-instance-linux .
+You can login as the default username `ubuntu`, no password.
+Then switch to user: `icarus` via ` $ su icarus ` .
+Alternatively, I've also set up a virtual desktop on this image that can be accessed by vnc.
+See Step 5.

 4. Run `aws configure` so that you can use the super handy-dandy aws-cli.